Contributed By Galicia Abogados, S.C.

 Mexico does not have an ethical code for arbitrators and counsel participating in arbitrations.
 However, this does not mean certain ethical questions (especially regarding independence and impartiality) are not regulated by the lex arbitri.

 Article 1428 of the Mexican Commerce Code – taken from Article 12 of the UNCITRAL Rules – establishes that, in order to be eligible as an arbitrator, the candidate must reveal all the circumstances which may give rise to reasonable doubts regarding his or her impartiality or independence.

 Additionally, Article 1428 of the Mexican Commerce Code binds the arbitrator to comply with the obligation mentioned above, from the moment he or she is appointed and throughout the entire procedure.
 Otherwise, the arbitrator may be disqualified or challenged if reasonable doubts regarding his or her independence or impartiality arise.

 See 4.4 Challenge and Removal of Arbitrators and 4.5 Arbitrator Requirements.

 The Mexican Commerce Code does not contain any rules or restrictions for third-party funding in arbitration.

 The Mexican Commerce Code does not regulate arbitral proceeding consolidation.
-However, parties may agree upon procedural rules that allow such possibility (ie, ICC Arbitration Rules).
-We are not aware of any judicial decision in which a Mexican court decided on the consolidation of arbitral proceedings.
+However, parties may agree upon procedural rules that allow such possibility (ie, the ICC Arbitration Rules).
+There is no awareness of any judicial decision in which a Mexican court decided on the consolidation of arbitral proceedings.

 The Mexican Commerce Code does not regulate the instances in which a third party may be bound by an arbitration agreement or award.
-We are not aware of any judicial decision in which a Mexican court decided on the issue.
+There is no awareness of any judicial decision in which a Mexican court decided on the issue.

 Torre del Bosque